y2k-key/dreoai/docs/1-Getting started/4-Things to Consider.md

 # Things to Consider

-To attempt to manage expectations, here are some things to consider when using goai with large language models.
+To attempt to manage expectations, here are some things to consider when using vital with large language models.

 ## Context and Token Limits